William Horner: The History of Animation

 Then, in 1888/9, Reynaud made the final step, patenting…

 The Theatre Optique

-This moving picture system was capable of projecting longer rolls of images onto a screen, allowing larger viewings of hand-drawn cartoon animations.
-His first public animation, Pauvre Pierrot, was projected in 1892 at the Musée Grévin in Paris.
+This crucial step in the world history of animation was capable of projecting longer rolls of images onto a screen, allowing larger viewings of hand-drawn cartoon animations.
+Reynaud’s first public animation, Pauvre Pierrot, was projected in 1892 at the Musée Grévin in Paris.

 However, the progression in this vein was soon over shone by the introduction of the photographic film projector developed by…

 The Lumière brothers held their first private screening of their cinematograph, which projected motion pictures onto a screen, on 28 December 1895.
 Following this, they quickly became known as the fathers of cinema, developing many films for the screen and pushing the boundaries of what was thought possible at the time.
 Here’s a glimpse…